Directed by Kenneth Branagh

 Movies of this type are successful largely on the bad guy and in this, JACK RYAN: SHADOW RECRUIT fails miserably.
 Kenneth Branagh’s Cherevin is no Auric Goldfinger or Ernst Stavro Blofeld which is what the character really needed to be and what the movie needed.
 Cherevin is a poor excuse for a movie villain and Branagh goes through the movie with that “Moose Und Skwirl” style of Russian accent I simply can’t take seriously.

 What else?
 Keira Knightley looks gorgeous, as usual, but is wasted as Cathy spends most of her screen time nagging at Jack for no reason at all and she’s only in the story because there needs to be a damsel in distress.
 Kevin Costner does his usual professional job and looks as if he’s actually enjoying himself.
 Kenneth Branagh does double duty as director as again, he disappoints.
 I’ve seen “Thor” so I know that Branagh knows how to direct action scenes but here it looks as if he was trying to copy the fight scenes from the Jason Bourne movies directed by Paul Greengrass and that wasn’t a good stylistic choice at all.

 I guess by now you get the point that I didn’t like JACK RYAN: SHADOW RECRUIT.
 It’s not so much I didn’t like it as I was disappointed.
-I always am when I see so much good talent used in such a lackluster movie that does not thrill me or make me glad I went to see it.
-Wait for this one to show up on Netflix.
+I always am when I see so much good talent used in such a lackluster movie that does not thrill me or make me glad I spenty the time to watch it.